 Commander-in-Chief Holbrook: Will the Brother give way for this Greetings Committee?
-I will again recognize the Brother as this Greeting Committee has left.
-I will delegate Past Department Committee in the Comm ment Commander Coen of Illinois to escort the Committee in.
+I will again recognize the Brother as soon as this Greeting Committee has left.
+I will delegate Past Depart-ment Committee in. ment Commander Coen of Illinois to escort the Committee in.

-Past Department Commander Coen: Commander-in-Chief Holbrook, as a son from Illinois, I take great pleasure in introducing the following:
+Past Department Commander Coen: Commander-in-Chief Holbrook, as a son from Illinois, I take great pleasure in introducing cause we are all proud of the girls of Anni-Delegation proceeded to Commander-in-Chief's station and sang the following:

-Sister Glennola Sill, President of the Illinois Department, Daughters of Union Veterans of the Civil War, and thirty-five or more others from that Department.
+Sister Glennola Sill, President of the Illinois Department, Daughters of Union Veteraus of the Civil War, and thirty-five or more others from that Department.
 I want you to look them over carefully because we are all proud of the girls of Illinois.